-Take this medicine by mouth with a glass of water.
-It is only for use at bedtime.
-Follow the directions on the prescription label.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Talk to your pediatrician regarding the use of this medicine in children.
 While this medicine may be prescribed for children as young as 15 years for selected conditions, precautions do apply.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Keep out of the reach of children.
 This medicine can be abused.
 Keep your medicine in a safe place to protect it from theft.
 Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Throw away any unused medicine after the expiration date.
+Selling or giving away this medicine is dangerous and against the law.

 What does the pill look like?

-flurazepam, Mylan Pharmaceuticals Inc, 15mg
+flurazepam, Mylan Pharmaceuticals Inc., 30mg

-flurazepam, Mylan Pharmaceuticals Inc, 30mg
+flurazepam, Mylan Pharmaceuticals Inc., 15mg

-flurazepam, Mylan Institutional LLC formerly UDL Laboratories Inc, 30mg
+flurazepam, Mylan Institutional LLC, 30mg

-flurazepam, Mylan Institutional LLC formerly UDL Laboratories Inc, 15mg
+flurazepam, Mylan Institutional LLC, 15mg